-As shown in the table above as of July 2019, the Market Percent Funded ratio is higher than the Actuarial Percent Funded ratio.
-The Actuarial Percent Funded ratio does not yet fully reflect the net asset gains from the last five fiscal years.
+As shown in the table above as of July 2020, the Market Percent Funded ratio is slightly lower than the Actuarial Percent Funded ratio does not yet fully reflect the net asset losses from the last five fiscal years.

 The actuarial accrued liability is measured by an independent consulting actuary in accordance with Actuarial Standards of Practice.
 In addition, an actuarial audit is conducted every five years in accordance with Retirement Board policy.